Variable star: Classification

 The population of stars in the Milky Way galaxy is divided into two groups based on their age, chemical abundances, and motion through the galaxy.
 Population I stars are limited to the flat plane of the galactic system, known as thin disk stars.
 These originate in open clusters and often display high abundances of elements produced by stellar fusion processes – their metallicity.
 The Population II stars are more often distributed in the thick disk, the galactic halo, globular clusters, and galactic bulge.
 These are much older stars that show lower abundances of elements more massive than helium.
 In some cases the classification system of variable stars and their behavior is determined by their population membership.

+With the influx of light curve data originating from CCD large sky surveys, such as the Gaia space telescope, variable star classification has shifted from manual classification to machine learning methods.
+A popular method is random forest classification.
+Different parameters intrinsic to the variable star class are input data for classification, such as color, magnitude, and period.
+A Fourier fit is often applied to the light curve, and additional parameters such as amplitude ratios and phase differences between terms are also used.
+Other existing methods such as neural networks, which have the advantage of directly being able to inspect the light curve data, and Density-Based Spatial Clustering of Applications with Noise (DBSCAN), have been used to successfully classify variable stars.